-Communication and transparency with your families and the tour operator is even more critical going forward.
-Communicating your health and safety plan and policies to families and the tour operator upfront will help ensure everyone is prepared for a safe and healthy trip.
+Over the past two years, a lesson we all learned is that transparency and communication is vital moving forward and adopting safe travel practices.
+Communication with your families and the tour operator is even more critical than ever.
+Communicating your health and safety plan/expectations to families and the tour operator upfront will help ensure everyone is prepared for a safe and healthy trip.

-Disclaimer: The information contained within these guidelines may change from time to time due to the evolving nature of the COVID-19 pandemic.
+Disclaimer: The information contained within these guidelines may change from time to time.
 It must not by itself be relied upon in determining obligations or other decisions.
 Users of this document must independently verify any information on which they wish to rely.
 It is expected that all schools, business owners and management will have familiarized themselves with governmental, health authority, and regulatory guidance prior to traveling again and implemented all relevant requirements.
 The Student & Youth Travel Association does not assume, and expressly disclaims, any legal or other liability for any inaccuracy, mistake, misstatement, or any other error of whatsoever nature contained herein.
 The information accessible in this document has been compiled from many sources that are not controlled by the Student & Youth Travel Association.
 While reasonable care has been taken in the compilation and publication of the contents of this document, the Student & Youth Travel Association makes no representations or warranties, whether express or implied, as to the accuracy or suitability of the information or materials contained in this document.
 The resources used to build this guide are U.S. based and although the information may carry over international, it is recommended to always check with your resources specific to your location and destination.
 The Student & Youth Travel Association shall not be liable, directly, or indirectly, to the user or any other third party for any damage resulting from the use of the information contained or implied in this document.
 By proceeding to use this document, you are accepting this disclaimer.